Upgrading and Updating Red Hat Satellite

 For more information about configuring subnets with template Capsules, see Configuring Discovery Subnets in the Red Hat Satellite Managing Hosts guide.

 4.2.
-Updating Ansible Playbooks to Remove foreman_params
+Updating Ansible Playbooks to Remove foreman_params Copy linkLink copied to clipboard!

-In previous versions of Satellite, Ansible playbooks used the hash foreman_params
+In previous versions of Satellite, Ansible playbooks used the hash foreman_params to fetch parameters, for example:

-- hosts: all tasks: - name: Print Remote Execution SSH keys debug: var: foreman_params['remote_execution_ssh_keys']
+- name: Print Remote Execution SSH keys

-This caused problems when users wanted to import Ansible playbooks because they had to update all Ansible playbooks to use the foreman_params
+This caused problems when users wanted to import Ansible playbooks because they had to update all Ansible playbooks to use the foreman_params hash.
+In Satellite 6.6, the Ansible variable functionality has been enhanced and the foreman_params hash has been removed.

-After you upgrade to Satellite 6.6, you must update your Ansible playbooks to remove the foreman_params
+After you upgrade to Satellite 6.6, you must update your Ansible playbooks to remove the foreman_params hash.

 Ensure that your Ansible playbooks reference variables in the following manner:

-- hosts: all tasks: - name: Print Remote Execution SSH keys debug: var: remote_execution_ssh_keys
+- name: Print Remote Execution SSH keys

 4.3.
-Upgrading virt-who
+Upgrading virt-who Copy linkLink copied to clipboard!

 If virt-who is installed on Satellite Server or a Capsule Server, it will be upgraded when they are upgraded.
 No further action is required.
 If virt-who is installed elsewhere, it must be upgraded manually.